Faculty

 Red Room Assistant Teacher: Victoria Trejo

 Victoria worked in our Stay and Play program for three years and in the All Saints’ Church PDO program.
-This is Victoria’s second year working in the Red Room and serving as the Early Birds teacher.
+This is Victoria’s third year working in the Red Room and serving as the Early Birds teacher and a Stay and Play teacher.
 Victoria is currently getting her bachelor’s degree in Criminal Justice.

 Green Room Teacher: Kimberly Mendez